 Day 11: Flight to Alta & Explore

-After breakfast, you'll take a short flight to the small city of Alta, which stands at the head of Altafjord.
+After breakfast at Trapper's Farm, you'll transfer to the airport and take a short flight to the small city of Alta, which stands at the head of Altafjord.

 This gorgeous area offers forests, mountain plateaus, and dramatic coastal landscapes.
 While traveling with your own car, you'll have numerous opportunities to stop for photos or short hikes along the route, but be sure to wear warm layers and plan accordingly based on the type of activity you'd like to enjoy during the winter months.